Skip Ribbon Commands

 Abstract

 The CJEU rejected the suggestion of the German Government that the date on which the competent authority of the Member State concerned decides on the asylum application submitted by the parent should be retained as the relevant date, given that in this case national authorities and courts would not be encouraged to prioritise the requests presented by the parents of minors thus not taking into account the vulnerability of the minors and could jeopardize the right to family life.
-In this context, the CJEU held that the relevant date for assessing whether the beneficiary of international protection is a “minor”, in order to rule on the asylum application lodged by his parent, is the date on which the parent submitted the request.
+Agreeing with the observations of Advocate General Hogan, the CJEU held that the relevant date for assessing whether the beneficiary of international protection is a “minor”, to rule on the asylum application lodged by his parent, is the date on which the parent submitted the request.
 The court held that such an interpretation is consistent with the purposes of the recast Qualification Directive and with fundamental rights.
 The court further noted that, where a distinction is made, in the national system, between an informal request and the submission of a request, in the event that the applicant informally submitted his application while his child was still a minor, such an applicant must, in principle, be considered as being at that date a member of the family of the beneficiary of subsidiary protection.

 Country of Decision